 Around 115 million years ago a bird-like creature with wings of skin rather than feathers and a wingspan of around 16 feet was in the skies of what today is Brazil.
 Today it is called a pterosaur.

-One of the creatures that didn't disappear with the dinosaurs was a small mammal to be classified as a primate.
-Evolution produced many primate species.
+Eventually, there were a variety of primate species.
 Some of them became extinct.
 And around 7 to 5 million years ago, according to scientists, a species of primate was the common ancestor of today's chimpanzees and today's humans.
 The Encyclopaedia Britannica states that comparisons of "specific DNA sequences" between humans and the chimpanzee reveal a percentage of genetic identity in the upper nineties.

 According to Britannica, research suggests that humans and Neanderthals had a common ancestor between 700,000 and 500,000 years ago and that by 370,000 years ago they had become largely genetically separate.
 (A Neanderthal woman on Google Images.)
 Some interbreeding between Neanderthals and humans is thought to have occurred between 60,000 and 50,000 years ago, leaving a Neanderthal contribution to the DNA of modern humans.
 And Neanderthals are thought to have become extinct about 40,000 years ago.